jaros1/Money-Network/README.md

 API1 is at present time unstable.
 Json validation for in- and outgoing messages:

-    // Json schemas for json validation of ingoing and outgoing MoneyNetworkAPI messages var json_schemas = {
+    var json_schemas = {
         wallet: {},
         mn: {},